brito-rafa/k8s-webhooks/single-gvk/README.md

 }
 ```

 As you can see, this is really a simple and silly example.
-RockBand has genre, number of components and lead singer as part of the Spec struc.
+RockBand has genre, number of components and lead singer as part of the Spec struct.
 And they are all optional.
 On Status struct, I decided to add on arbitrarily field called lastPlayed.
 In this example, the Status field does not have a Spec counterpart.
 In real world, the Spec and Status fields are similar and controller reconciles them.

 We want to use the latest CRD features, for such, please edit `Makefile` and set to the following line: